Analysis of European colonialism and colonization: Indirect and direct rule of the colonial political system

 Systems of colonial rule can be broken into the binary classifications of direct and indirect rule.
 During the era of colonization, Europeans were faced with the monumental task of administering the vast colonial territories around the globe.
 The initial solution to this problem was direct rule, which involves the establishment of a centralized European authority within a territory run by colonial officials.
 In a system of direct rule, the native population is excluded from all but the lowest level of the colonial government.
 Mamdani defines direct rule as centralized despotism: a system where natives were not considered citizens.
 By contrast, indirect rule integrates pre-established local elites and native institutions into the administration of the colonial government.
 Indirect rule maintains good pre-colonial institutions and fosters development within the local culture.
-Mamdani classifies indirect rule as “decentralized despotism,” where day-to-day operations were handled by local chiefs, but the true authority rested with the colonial powers.
+Mamdani classifies indirect rule as "decentralized despotism," where day-to-day operations were handled by local chiefs, but the true authority rested with the colonial powers.

 Indirect rule

 Map of the British Indian Empire.
 The princely states are in yellow.

-In certain cases, as in India, the colonial power directed all decisions related to foreign policy and defense, while the indigenous population controlled most aspects of internal administration.
+In certain cases, as in India, the colonial power directed all decisions related to foreign policy, defense and exploitation of natural resources to the benefit of colonial powers, while the indigenous population were controlled by local puppet rulers.
 This led to autonomous indigenous communities that were under the rule of local tribal chiefs or kings.
 These chiefs were either drawn from the existing social hierarchy or were newly minted by the colonial authority.
-In areas under indirect rule, traditional authorities acted as intermediaries for the “despotic” colonial rule, while the colonial government acted as an advisor and only interfered in extreme circumstances.
-Often, with the support of the colonial authority, natives gained more power under indirect colonial rule than they had in the pre-colonial period.
+In areas under indirect rule, traditional authorities acted as intermediaries for the "despotic" colonial rule, while the colonial government acted as an advisor and only interfered in extreme circumstances.
+Often, with the support of the colonial authority, puppet rulers gained more power under indirect colonial rule thus than they had in the pre-colonial period.
 Mamdani points out that indirect rule was the dominant form of colonialism and therefore most who were colonized bore colonial rule that was delivered by their fellow natives.

-The purpose of indirect rule was to allow natives to govern their own affairs through “customary law.”
+The purpose of indirect rule was to allow natives to govern their own affairs through "customary law."
 In practice though, the native authority decided on and enforced its own unwritten rules with the support of the colonial government.
 Rather than following the rule of law, local chiefs enjoyed judicial, legislative, executive, and administrative power in addition to legal arbitrariness.
+That way the colonial powers subjugated and exploited the vast riches and resources of the colonies indirectly.